 Aix-en-Provence Christmas Market

-The Aix-en-Provence Christmas Market (Marché de Noël d’Aix-en-Provence) used to normally end by Christmas Day but for the first time in 2018, the market is scheduled to run from Nov 21 to Dec 31, every day, including Christmas Day.
+The Aix-en-Provence Christmas Market (Marché de Noël d’Aix-en-Provence) used to end by Christmas Day but for the last few years, the market is normally scheduled to run from the middle of November to Dec 31, every day, including Christmas Day.
 This is great news for those who wish to spend time in Aix during the week between Christmas Day and New Year’s.
-A few years ago, the one time we actually stayed in town for Christmas and New Year’s, the usually bustling town on Aix turned into a ghost town.
+A few years ago, the one time we actually stayed in town for Christmas and New Year’s, the usually bustling town of Aix turned into a ghost town.
 So having the market still on during that time is a welcome change.

-The market’s wooden huts line the main drag of Aix – the Cours Mirabeau.
-Here, you will find anything from local Provencal products to hand crafted toys and delicious mulled wine.
+The market’s wooden huts line the main drag of Aix historical centre – the Cours Mirabeau.
+Here, you will find anything from local Provençal products to hand crafted toys and delicious mulled wine.
 There is even a magician teaching his craft to an ever present group of youngsters.
+Admission to this market is free of charge.

 International Market of Sister Cities

 Aix-en-Provence has several sister cities throughout the world.
-A few of them participate in the International Market of Sister Cities (Marché International des Villes Jumelles) but only for a few days.
-This year, it ran from Nov 30 to Dec 5, 2018.
-The cities that participated were Perugia (Italy), Askhelon (Israel), Tübingen (Germany), Pecs (Hungary) and Carthage (Tunisia).
+A few of them participate in the International Market of Sister Cities (Marché International des Villes Jumelles) but only for a few days in early December.
+The cities that participate usually are Askhelon (Israel), Baalbeck (Lebanon), Bath (UK), Carthage (Tunisia), Coimbra (Portugal), Granada (Spain), Kumamoto (Japan), Pecs (Hungary), Perugia (Italy) and Tübingen (Germany).

-Although this is a separate market from the Christmas one, I include it here because it runs alongside the Christmas Market, although for only six days, as mentioned before.
+Although this is a separate market from the Christmas one, I include it here because it runs alongside the Christmas Market, although for only a handful of days, as mentioned before.
 Here you can buy delicious delicacies from each of these cities.
 I, myself, try not to miss the sauerkraut from the German stall and the falafel from the Israeli one.

-In 2018, you can catch The Nativity Scene Fair (Foire aux Santons) between November 23 and January 4 (except Christmas Day).
+Roughly around the same time as the Christmas Market, you can also catch The Nativity Scene Fair (Foire aux Santons) from about the last two weeks of November to early January (except Christmas Day).
 Here, local artisans present their meticulous craft.
-At this fair, you will be able to buy everything you might possibly need for your Provencal-style Nativity scene: from little human figurines to an entire village complete with buildings.
+At this fair, you will be able to buy everything you might possibly need for your Provençal-style Nativity scene: from little human figurines to an entire village complete with buildings and farm animals.
 It’s worth a visit to learn about the local Christmas traditions.
+This fair is usually located at Les Allées Provençales (very close to the Office de Tourisme).

 Christmas Carousels for Kids

 The little ones are not forgotten at this market.
-There are plenty of rides for ages from little tykes to pre-teens.
-Our 10-year old especially enjoys the bumper cars.
+There are plenty of rides (les manéges de Noël) for ages from little tykes to pre-teens.
+Our son especially enjoys the bumper cars.
 And don’t forget to grab some roasted chestnuts or cotton candy from the local sellers after the fun rides.
+These are usually open at around the same time as the Christmas Market.

 13 Desserts Market

-This dessert market (Le marché des 13 Desserts) runs from December 14 to 24.
-This market is worth a visit if you want to learn more about Provencal Christmas traditions and the significance of 13 desserts.
+This dessert market (Le marché des 13 Desserts) usually runs from the middle of December to December 24.
+This market is worth a visit if you want to learn more about Provençal Christmas traditions and taste some amazing sugary treats typical to this region.

 Giant Christmas Tree

-This largest Christmas tree (sapin géant) in Aix can be found at Place des Prêcheurs in front of the Church of Mary Magdalene (Église de la Madeleine).
-In 2018, it stands 13 metres tall surrounded by giant presents.
+This largest Christmas tree (sapin géant) in Aix can be found either at Place des Prêcheurs in front of the Church of Mary Magdalene (Église de la Madeleine) or at the adjacent Place de Verdun in front of the Court of Appeal (Palais de Justice).
+The tree usually stands at roughly 13 metres tall.

 Santa’s Mail Box